 Yet politics is not a completely separate sphere of existence; it is out of the family of Ruth that the royal house of David is born.
 Ruth is “the mother of the Messiah.”
 The house of David is of course wracked with much human evil and trouble, and yet the biblical tradition in both Testaments never gives up hope of redemption coming from it.

-Kurt Manwaring: If you could enter the dreams of anyone living today and implant a biblical interpretation in his or her mind, who would you select and why?
-What contemporary issue would you hope to resolve by having this influential figure incorporate biblical interpretation into their thoughts and actions?
+If you could enter the dreams of anyone living today and implant a biblical interpretation in his or her mind, who would you select?

 I would not focus on a single issue.
 Rather, I would ask for him to have a listening heart, a capacity for recognizing the need for repentance, which is the mark of every good king in the Bible, and genuine wisdom — also associated with kingship at its best.
 Biblical wisdom begins with “fear of the Lord” — that is, with humble recognition of the true Source of power, genuine security, and compassionate leadership.